You are what you eat!

 Continue to develop our knowledge of the 4 rules of number.

 Continue to develop our ability to answer multi-step problems involving measures.

-Develop our understanding of inverse operations, algebra and statistics.
+Develop our understanding of area and perimeter.

 Learn how to calculate volume.